lu-ci/apex-sigma-core/docs/information/commands.md

 ### LOGGING
 Commands | Description | Example
 ----------|-------------|--------
+`>>log` | Toggles logging of multiple log types at once.
+You can enter "all" to turn on all logs.
+Or "none" to disable all logs.
+It can also accept a list of log types separated by a semicolon and space "; ".
+The accepted log types are bans, deletions, edits, filters, kicks, movement, mutes, purges, warnigs.
+The log types in the list will be toggled when entered.
+If they were active, they will be deactivated, and vice versa. | `>>log kicks; bans; movement;`
 `>>logbans` | Toggles logging of when users get banned. | `>>logbans` `>>logdeletions` `>>logdeletes` `>>logdels` | Toggles logging of messages being deleted. | `>>logdeletions` `>>logedits` | Toggles logging of messages being edited. | `>>logedits`